 NCM competes with other media for readers and advertising and pursues revenue from diverse sources to cover its operating costs.
 We currently receive income from director-provided capital, advertising and government grants.

 We receive these funds on the understanding that New Canadian Media retains complete control over the selection and presentation of editorial content.

-We graciously acknowledge the contribution of the Canadian Heritage Department’s Canada Periodical Fund towards our current training workshops-mentorship and business development projects.
+We graciously acknowledge the contribution of the Canadian Heritage Department’s Canada Periodical Fund towards our current project: NCM – Seneca College Micro-credential program for Immigrant Journalists.